wp-plugins/teletter-telegram-newsletter/readme.txt

 == Changelog ==

+= 1.2 =
+* Fix Some Bugs.
+* Add Messages Log.
+* Change Menu and Submenus
+* Add Ability of Send Photo to users from Wordpress panel
+* Add Ability of Send Photo to users from Telegram Admin user

 = 1.1 =
 * Fix Some Bugs.
 * Add admin user to send newsletter directly from telegram.